 UK suffers biggest job losses since 2009 as COVID hits

 British finance minister Rishi Sunak said the figures showed the government's support programmes were working but job losses were inevitable.
-"I've always been clear that we can't protect every job, but through our Plan for Jobs we have a clear plan to protect, support and create jobs to ensure that nobody is left without hope," he said in a statement.
+"I've always been clear that we can't protect every job, but ... we have a clear plan to protect, support and create jobs to ensure that nobody is left without hope," he said.

 - READ MORE ON: